mjkeeble/numberConverters/README.md

 # Number Converters

 This repo now contains the numbersToText file previously included in the [IronSnippets](https://github.com/mjkeeble/IronSnippets).
-My intention is to expand this into a stand-alone web site and API with various number conversion functions
+My intention is to expand this into a stand-alone web site and API with various number conversion functions.
+Why?
+Because I can!
 * numbers to text conversion
   * English
   * German